How to Officiate Weddings in Lexington

 When it comes time to sign the marriage license, it’s the couple’s responsibility to obtain and complete the marriage license, but just be sure to double check that they have a valid marriage license before the ceremony.

-Once you have performed the ceremony and notarized the marriage license, you have successfully performed all of your functions as the wedding officiant -- the couple will take care of the rest.
+Once you have performed the ceremony and signed the marriage license, you have successfully performed all of your functions as the wedding officiant -- all you need to do is make sure that the license is filed with the county clerk after the ceremony.
 So, sit back, relax and treat yourself to a nice glass of smokey Kentucky bourbon.
 You’ve earned it.

 Now let’s turn our attention to the couple’s responsibilities.
 To obtain your marriage license, both members of the couple will have to visit the Fayette County clerk’s office 162 East Main Street.

 When you go, don’t forget to bring: